Spooky Halloween Ghosts out of cardboard tubes.

 • Follow the 12 images as shown, it’s pretty straightforward.
 I suggest cutting the top part of the tube all the way around so that when turned inwards it gives a rounded effect for the head, so you don’t have that flat head look.

-• Repeat phase 1 (easy version) only this time the inner tube has less cut off the bottom, so you have the length for the body to glue the strips of cut crepe paper around it.
+• Repeat phase 1 (easy version) This time the inner tube has less cut off the bottom, so you have the length for the body to glue the strips of cut crepe paper around it.

-• So when you hold it up and the hand is inside the tube, the trail of crepe paper would hang in the air, when moving around giving it a spooky feel, as if floating in the air!
+• So when you hold it up and your hand is inside the tube, the trail of crepe paper will hang in the air, so when you are moving it around it will give it a spooky feel, as if floating in the air!

 • Follow the images for the extension, it’s a little bit fiddly as the strips of crepe paper would get tangled up.